 (See also Overview of Head and Neck Tumors Overview of Head and Neck Tumors Head and neck cancer develops in almost 65,000 people in the United States each year.
 Excluding skin and thyroid cancers, > 90% of head and neck cancers are squamous cell (epidermoid) carcinomas... read more .)

-Oral squamous cell carcinoma affects about 34,000 people in the US each year.
+Oral squamous cell carcinoma affects about 35,000 people in the US each year (1 General reference Oral cancer refers to cancer occurring between the vermilion border of the lips and the junction of the hard and soft palates or the posterior one third of the tongue.
+Over 95% of people with... read more ).
 In the US, 3% of cancers in men and 2% in women are oral squamous cell carcinomas, most of which occur after age 50.
 As with most head and neck sites, squamous cell carcinoma is the most common oral cancer.